 In most cases, the Wage and Hour Division of the U.S. Department of Labor is responsible for administering and enforcing the FMLA for the majority of employees.
 Further, most federal and some congressional employees are also covered by the law, but are subject to the jurisdiction of the U.S. Office of Personnel Management or Congress.
 When an employee has a complaint related to possible FMLA violations, he or she should file the complaint with the Wage and Hour Division or file a private lawsuit against the employer in a court of law.

 If you have legal matters related to FMLA or other family law matters, contact the professionals at 702 Defense.
 The attorneys at Las Vegas Defense Group will work with you in order to ensure that your rights are protected.
-Call us at 702-DEFENSE (702-333-3673).
+Call us at 702-DEFENSE (702-333-3673) for a FREE consultation.